mfouesneau/pyphot/doc/licks.rst

 many of the original Lick/IDS standard stars and deriving offsets to the standard system.

-In Vazdekis et al. (2010), they propose a new Line Index System, hereafter LIS, with three new spectral resolutions at which to measure the Lick indices.
+In `Vazdekis et al. (2010) <https://ui.adsabs.harvard.edu/abs/2010MNRAS.404.1639V>`_, they propose a new Line Index System, hereafter
+LIS, with three new spectral resolutions at which to measure the Lick indices.
 Note that this new system should not be restricted to the Lick set of indices in a flux calibrated system.
 In fact, LIS can be used for any